Complete Guide to Buying a Backcountry Aircraft

 Aviat Husky

-The Husky offers tandem seating like a Super Cub with more modern construction and better performance.
-With 180 horsepower and an airframe designed for off-airport operations, it handles backcountry strips with confidence.
+The Husky offers tandem seating like a Super Cub with modern construction and better performance.
+Used examples sell for 120,000-200,000 dollars.

 Critical Modifications for Backcountry Work